TheBlewish/Automated-AI-Web-Researcher-Ollama/README.md

         - Generated summary

 ## Configuration
-The LLM settings can be modified in `llm_config.py`.
+The LLM settings can be modified in `src/llm_config.py`.
 You must specify your model name in the configuration for the researcher to function.
 The default configuration is optimized for research tasks with the specified Phi-3 model.

+A note on setting up `llm_config.py`:
+In the modelfile, you will have specified the name of the base model like `FROM base-model-name`, setting a parameter with `PARAMETER num_ctx 38000`.
+This specifies a configuration for the base model.
+The command `ollama create modelname -f modelfile` named this particular configuration, and set it up to be hosted on the ollama server.
+The same modelname from this command is what should be entered into `src/llm_config.py` as the model's name there, NOT the base model name from within `modelfile`.

 ## Current Status
 This is a prototype that demonstrates functional automated research capabilities.
 While still in development, it successfully performs structured research tasks.
 It has been tested and works well with the `phi3:3.8b-mini-128k-instruct` model when the context is set as advised previously.